 We have made good progress against our strategic goals during 2017 and have started to realise the growth opportunities created by the Merger.
 This has resulted in above target performance being delivered in respect of all three financial metrics used to assess performance under the annual bonus (operating profit, revenue and operating free cash flow).

-"We have made good progress against our strategic goals during 2017, resulting in above target performance in respect of all financial metrics linked to remuneration outcomes."

 Based on performance against each of the financial metrics, the overall Business Performance Factor achieved was 1.27x target which, combined with an Individual Performance Factor for Damian Gammell of 1.15x, resulted in an total bonus payment of 146% of target, which equates to 61% of his maximum opportunity or 219% of salary.